ur24l/ur24l/README.md

 💞️ I’m looking to collaborate on backend-heavy web projects

-📫 How to reach me: LinkedIn
+📫 How to reach me: www.linkedin.com/in/bhargav-sai-bhartu-a2450631b